C191068/Ali_Khatami_EtherJS6/README.md

 We can use something called string interpolation <br>

-So we can interpolate our string with variable <br>
+So we can interpolate our string with variable and use the backtick symbol  <br>